• ABRA

 • Jonah Mutono

 Jonah Mutono has been making music for years, but one thing has always been conspicuously missing from his releases: his real name.
-He went by the pseudonym Kidepo—after a region of Uganda, the country of his ancestry, and his recent on-and-off home— even while the songs could not be more intimate.
+He went by the pseudonym Kidepo—after a region of Uganda, the country of his ancestry, and his recent on-and-off home.

 Jonah’s childhood was mobile, spreading across London, Philadelphia, Kenya, and Uganda.
-As his family moved from place- to-place, he was sent from home-schooling to boarding schools.
+Across several moves, he was sent from home-schooling to boarding schools.
 Finally, as his UK visa expired, he was deported from the UK, making a formative move back to Uganda.
-In the midst of this upheaval, Jonah overcame personal, familial, religious and political anxiety and accepted himself.
+In the midst of this upheaval, Jonah overcame personal, familial, religious and political anxiety, then ultimately self-acceptance.

 • Kelsey Lu